interact-rg/SmartCanvas/README.md

 npm run build
 ```

-## Issues with GDPR

-Smartcanvas is not currently GDPR compliant.

-As per the legislation (https://gdpr-info.eu/art-4-gdpr/), personal data includes the face of the person and doing image manipulation with your face is processing (adaptation or alteration) personal data.
-This means that the user will need to accept GDPR, even if we don’t save their face.
-It would seem that even temporarily storing the face in RAM wouldn’t be GDPR compliant, as we would still be processing personal information.
-The app deletes (as of 3.5.25) the faces/altered faces of people after the QR code countdown has passed, so no information *should* be saved.

-Consent needs to be a “clear affirmative action”, and in the past Smartcanvas asked for a thumbs up to accept GDPR.
-However, what constitutes a “thumbs up” was defined by programming logic and affected by camera quality and thus cannot be guaranteed to be robust enough for legal consent.

 ## Other considerations
 The project comes with a VSCode [`launch.json`](/.vscode/launch.json) to simplify debugging the backend and frontend separately.
 When contributing, strongly consider utilizing tooling like VSCode to simplify the environment management, and to [run strict type checks](vscode://settings/python.analysis.typeCheckingMode) on your code.